Toshihide Maskawa: Nobel lecture

 On 8 December 2008, after Maskawa told the audience "Sorry, I cannot speak English", he delivered his Nobel lecture on “What Did CP Violation Tell Us?” in Japanese language, at Stockholm University.
 The audience followed the subtitles on the screen behind him.

 Personal life

 Maskawa married Akiko Takahashi in 1967.
 The couple have two children, Kazuki and Tokifuji.

 Death

-On 23 July 2021 at the same day as the opening ceremony of Tokyo Summer Olympic Games, Maskawa died of oral cancer at his home in Kyoto at the age of 81.
-Although his death was unrelated to triple disaster and COVID-19 infection.
-He was cremated in October 2021 after the private funeral.
+On 23 July 2021, on the same day as the opening ceremony of the Tokyo Summer Olympic Games, Maskawa died of oral cancer at his home in Kyoto at the age of 81; his death was unrelated to the triple disaster and COVID-19 infection.
+He was cremated in October 2021 after a private funeral.